peterhinch/micropython-font-to-py/FONT_TO_PY.md

 documentation.
 Bit reversal is required by some display hardware.

 Using the -f argument with a variable pitch source font will produce a fixed pitch result.
-A better apearance would be achieved by using a font designed as monospaced.
+A better appearance would be achieved by using a font designed as monospaced.

 There have been reports that producing fonts with Unicode characters outside